 - The most important part of maintaining an asphalt driveway is making sure it’s properly sealed.
 This protects the surface of your driveway from harsh weather, salt, and other corrosive materials.
 You should reseal the surface every two or three years for optimal protection.

-How do I maintain my pavement driveway?
+How do I maintain my pavement and asphalt driveway?

 - Look for any cracks or debris accumulating on the pavement surface.
 These should be removed and filled out as soon as possible.
 Regularly sweep away any loose stones, dirt, or foliage to prevent further damage from occurring.